-As a public service, the Appeals Court provides annual case statistics for the last five years on this website.
-For earlier years, please contact the Court Administrator at 617-725-8098.
+Appeals Court case statistics for the last five years.
+For earlier years, please contact the court administrator at 617-725-8098.

-The Appeals Court Clerk's Office maintains the court’s case docket, case files, and the oral arguments calendar and is a source of information about court practice and procedure.
-Here you will find the hours of operation, contact information, and directions to the John Adams Courthouse.
+The Appeals Court Clerk's Office is located in the John Adams Courthouse and maintains the court’s case docket, case files, and the oral arguments calendar and is a source of information about court practice and procedure.
+Here you will find the hours of operation, contact information, and directions to the Appeals Court.

 List of fees charged by the Appeals Court for filing civil and criminal appeals, single justice motions, photocopies and CDs of oral argument.
 Learn more

 Learn about the Appeals Court's relatively brief history, including how it expanded from the original six justices in 1972 to the current twenty-five, who now consider approximately 1500 cases a year.

 Find out what kinds of appeals are heard by the court and how cases are decided.